Social and Cultural Anthropology (Master)

 © Wolfgang Kraus

-The master’s programme in Social and Cultural Anthropology aims at expanding and complementing students’ academic competences to prepare them for future employment.
-Graduates are qualified to develop and carry out research projects independently or in teams, and to work in a wide range of occupational fields that deal with the reception, analysis, preparation, presentation and implementation of research results.
+The Master's programme in Social and Cultural Anthropology aims at expanding and complementing academic professional training.
+Graduates are equally qualified to design and carry out research projects – independently or in teams – as well as to work in various applied fields where the reception, analysis, preparation, communication, and implementation of research findings, along with addressing societal challenges, are central tasks.

 Master of Arts